Admissions Open

 • A strong career foundation for pursuing higher studies, such as an MBA, CFA, CPA, or FRM.

-• Global career opportunities since financial skills are universally in demand.
+• There are multiple career opportunities for BBA in finance students globally, as financial skills are universally in demand.

 Eligibility Criteria for BBA in Finance